Radiant Heat Flooring – Over Non-Conditioned Spaces

 How to Install AtticFoil™

-Just like the radiant heat flooring over a conditioned space installation, you will add the foil first.
+Just like the radiant heat flooring over a conditioned space installation, you will add the foil first, closest to your PEX.
 The difference is that you will add the foil between the floor joists (the ceiling joists from the basement side), taking care to leave an air gap between the foil and the radiant tubing (this is similar to the Cathedral Ceiling installation method).
 The standard layers coming from the floor down should be subfloor, radiant heat tubing (Pex tubing), air gap, radiant barrier foil, and insulation.
 In this application a foam strip is attached to the subfloor to ensure the air gap above the foil is not compromised when the insulation is added.
 It’s not necessary, but it can help.

-Insulating the Sub-Floor
+Insulating the Sub-Floor Below the Foil

 When you're using radiant heat above a non-conditioned space (meaning the are below the flooring is outside/not a living space), then you should add R-value too.
 Insulate with foam, batt insulation, or blown in.
 Fill the bottom of the joists well and snugly to maximize any conductive heat loss downward.